University Information

 In 1963, the Texas state legislature officially changed the College’s name to Texas A&M University, with the "A" and "M" being a symbolic link to the school's past but no longer officially standing for "Agricultural and Mechanical."

-In 2001, Texas A&M became a member of the Association of American Universities, which is restricted to the 62 top public and private institutions of higher learning in the United States and Canada.
-In 2004, the Kappa of Texas Chapter of Phi Beta Kappa was installed at Texas A&M.
+In 2001, Texas A&M became a member of the Association of American Universities, which is restricted to the 71 top public and private institutions of higher learning in the United States and Canada.
+In 1949, the Texas A&M Chapter of Phi Kappa Phi was established and in 2004, the Kappa of Texas Chapter of Phi Beta Kappa was installed at Texas A&M.

-As the State of Texas has grown, so has the University.
+As the state of Texas has grown, so has the university.
 Today, women comprise nearly half of the student body, and membership in the Corps of Cadets is more than 2,300.
 Historically, the Corps of Cadets has produced more officers than any other institution outside the military academies.
-The George Bush Presidential Library and Museum opened in 1997, making Texas A&M one of only a few universities to host a presidential library.
+The George H.W.
+Bush Presidential Library and Museum opened on West Campus in 1997, making Texas A&M one of only a few universities to host a presidential library.

-Texas A&M has a presence in 250 of the state's 252 counties through its extension agencies, and also has two branch campuses: a marine campus in Galveston, and an engineering campus in the Middle Eastern country of Qatar (fully funded by the Qatar Foundation).
-The university has annual research expenditures of more than $1.13 billion, ranking it among top 20 nationally by the National Science Foundation.
+Texas A&M has a presence in all 254 Texas counties through its extension agencies, and also has two branch campuses: a marine campus in Galveston, and an engineering campus in the Middle Eastern country of Qatar (fully funded by the Qatar Foundation).
+Research conducted at Texas A&M generated annual expenditures of more than $1.153 billion in fiscal year 2022.

 Classified by the Carnegie Foundation as a Research Intensive University, Texas A&M embraces its mission of advancing knowledge and human achievement, helping to drive the economic engine of the state and nation, and preparing students to be life-long learners and leaders in today’s knowledge-based, global society.

 Texas A&M's focus on excellence and innovation in teaching, research and service has led to rankings among the nation's top universities.
-Texas A&M today seeks even greater preeminence among the nation’s top public universities, while continuing to respect the history and traditions that set us apart.
+Today, Texas A&M seeks even greater preeminence among the nation’s top universities, while continuing to respect the history and traditions that define us.